dz2590/STATGR5243_Project2_Team5/README.md

 # STATGR5243 Project README

-# End-to-End Data Analysis Tool

-An interactive web application built with **Shiny in Python** that allows users to complete a data analysis workflow that includes data loading, preprocessing, feature engineering, and exploratory data analysis (EDA).
+This project is an interactive web application built with Shiny using Python that allows users to complete a data analysis workflow that includes data loading, preprocessing, feature engineering, and exploratory data analysis (EDA).

 ---
 # Project Structure